gerritjvv/kafka-fast/README.md

 For each broker a single fetch message is sent for all topics and partitions on that broker to be consumed.
-This means the max-bytes property needs to be big enough to atleast hold one message from each topic partition on that broker, it its smaller the broker will not send the message and we will get timeouts.
+This means the max-bytes property needs to be big enough to atleast hold one message from each topic partition on that broker, it its smaller the broker will not send the message and we will get timeouts, also if its too large the brokers will take longer the get all of the data together, for some reason during production its been noted that the timeout is not always honoured by the broker.

-The default value is 314572800 bytes which is 300 mb
+The default value is 52428800 bytes which is 50 mb.

+The best is to keep the max-bytes small and limit the size of each message set sent by the producers.

+If you get timeouts try first for smaller max-bytes, then bigger 100 mb, 150 mb etc, this will need some experimentation and patience.